McHenry in Garrett County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the The Historic National Road marker series.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Gettysburg Campaign (here, next to this marker); The Grave of Meshack Browning (approx. Col. James McHenry of Baltimore (approx. 1.9 miles away); Thayer Game Refuge (approx. 2.9 miles away); Deep Creek Lake, Garrett County (approx. 3½ miles away); Campsite (approx. 4.6 miles away); Youghiogheny Grove (approx. 4.6 miles away); Fighting Forest Fires (approx. 5½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured Gettysburg Campaign (here, next to this marker); The Grave of Meshack Browning (approx. 1.8 miles away); Col. James McHenry of Baltimore (approx. 1.9 miles away); Thayer Game Refuge (approx. 2.9 miles away); Deep Creek Lake (approx. 3½ miles away); Campsite (approx. 4.6 miles away); Youghiogheny Grove (approx. 4.6 miles away); Fighting Forest Fires (approx. 5½ miles away).
 Touch for a list and map of all markers in McHenry.

 More about this marker.
 The marker displays a picture of a family standing beside an early 20th Century car along the National Road.
 The marker also has a map showing the general path of the National Road from Baltimore to St. Louis.